lwijshoff/javasort/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 Contributions are welcome to add new sorting algorithms, optimize existing ones, or improve documentation.

+---

+## Author

+This project was created by Leonard Wijshoff and Pavlo Lange